kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 ## Objects

 If you think of classes as blank templates, objects are the ink in the template.
-Classes represent a static view of your software; classes declare attributes, and methods, but they are static and have no content.
+Classes represent a static view of your software; classes declare attributes and methods, but they are static and have no content.
 As soon as your software runs and you create an instance of a class, you are injecting runtime state to the empty template. *Objects represent the runtime of your program*.